 Giving the breakfast bowl some crunch

-Tasting this Paleo breakfast bowl.
+Tasting this Paleo breakfast bowl

-This makes a fairly hearty sized bowl, which works out to 566 calories.
+This recipe makes a fairly hearty-sized bowl, which works out to 620 calories.
 It’s surprisingly filling and stays with you till well past lunch.
-It is loaded with potassium, high in fiber and fairly low in sugar and sodium.

 A note on the Whole30 plan